vercel/next.js/docs/advanced-features/react-18/server-components.md

 ### `next/app`

-If you're use `_app.js`, the usage is same with [Custom App](/docs/advanced-features/custom-app).
+If you're using `_app.js`, the usage is the same as [Custom App](/docs/advanced-features/custom-app).
-If you're use `_app.server.js` as a server component, the signature is changed as below where it only receive the `children` prop as element.
-You can surly wrap any other client or server components around `children` to customize the layout of your app.
+If you're using `_app.server.js` as a server component, the signature is changed as below where it only receives the `children` prop as elements.
+You can wrap any other client or server components around `children` to customize the layout of your app.

 ```js
 // pages/_app.server.js